 We stared at each other for a few seconds as I coasted past, my mission of fitness momentarily forgotten.
 The cat seemed more annoyed at the interruption than fearful, and I briefly considered stopping to take a photo.
 But ultimately I decided that even if he cooperated, taking the wild thing’s picture would be an act of triteness and an untoward intrusion.
 No photograph would be required to remember this.

 Right about this time the other thing that the wildcat had sensed revealed itself, as another biker came up rapidly from behind.
-A hair over thirty, wearing a Fitbit on one wrist and a Tag Heuer on the other, clad in seven or eight hundred dollars worth of Serious Cyclist regalia, riding a machine that probably cost twelve times that, the biker blew past without even a hint of acknowledgement, his face a mask of pure concentration as he chased yet another Personal Best.
+A hair over thirty, wearing a Fitbit on one wrist and a Tag Heuer on the other, clad in several hundred dollars worth of Serious Cyclist regalia, riding a machine that probably cost twenty times that, the biker blew past without even a hint of acknowledgement, his face a mask of pure concentration as he chased yet another Personal Best.

 It seemed impossible that he could have missed the little spectacle, yet somehow he did.
 Full of the fire of youth, flush with early success, the young Alpha in a hurry couldn’t bring himself to pause for even a second.
 And so in his headlong rush forward, always forward, he completely missed an unexpected, serendipitous rarity, small yet worthy, which he might have fondly remembered forever.
 Funny thing is, even had he known, he might not have cared.

 Right to reuse is freely granted with proper attribution.

 P.S.
 The Latin name for bobcat is Lynx Rufus, or reddish lynx.
 Courtesy Carolyn Collins